 Causes of Injury to Construction Workers

-The construction industry is one of the most hazardous business sectors in the United States.
-One out of 10 construction workers is injured each year.
+Construction is one of the most hazardous jobs in the United States.
+One out of ten construction workers get hurt each year.
 According to the Occupational Safety and Health Administration (OSHA), construction site falls are the single leading cause of accidents and fatalities in the construction industry.
 The leading causes of construction accidents are: